openjs-foundation/summit/README.md

 ## Upcoming Events

-We are sorry there are no upcoming events
+There are no upcoming events at this time.

 ## Past Events
 - [Oct 1, 2 2022, Dublin, Ireland - OpenJS Collab Summit](https://github.com/openjs-foundation/summit/issues/323)